Very, very personalized. Very, very targeted on what’s important. Very, very sharp and focused on finding the answers you need – fast.

 Tell them it’s not their fault they aren’t making the progress they expect of themselves, and they are not alone.
 Due to a lack of Federal policies supporting career counseling, very few places in our society provide the bridging from academics to career path.
 I am one of them.

-Yes, identifying a college major during your senior year in HS or even into your first years in college is critical to your academic success and your career pathway job attainment.
-I meet with clients in a one hour session where we do a career intake, a college major assessment, and I help the student with the decision making process.
-The fee for that one hour session is $400.
+Yes, identifying a college major during your senior year in high school, or even into your first years in college is critical to your academic success and your future job attainment.
+I meet with clients in a one hour session where we do a career intake, a college major assessment if needed, and I help the student with the decision making process.
+I can also help with creating a list of schools, writing essays and supplementals, and completing the applications with your student.

-In addition to my credentials below, I have helped launch the careers and lives of thousands of young adults, and help established adults navigate their developing careers.
+In addition to my credentials below, I have helped launch the careers and lives of thousands of young adults, and I’ve helped thousands of working professionals navigate their developing careers.
 I do not believe the skills gap is unsolvable.
 I close skills gaps and get people hired on a daily basis.
+My own work experience is one of the keys to being able to help you.
 As a former trader I intricately understand market behavior, which includes the job market.
 As a former recruiter, I understand how companies hire.
-As a career counselor, I understand how to mobilize an individual in a career they want, that plays to their highest aptitudes, and will lead them to happy, healthy, productive and lucrative careers.
+As a career counselor, I understand the psychology behind mobilizing an individual in a career they want, that plays to their highest aptitudes, and will lead them to happy, healthy, productive and lucrative careers.

-• 3,000 supervised hours in clinical psychology applied to career mobility from a Ph.D. level Psychologist
+3,000 supervised hours in clinical psychology applied to adult development and decision making from a Ph.D. level Psychologist

-• 3,000 supervised hours in the application of career theory to career choice and alignment for the adult population from a Ph.D level career counselor, former university career services center administrator, and senior fellow in our field
+3,000 supervised hours in career psychology, which is the application of career theory to career choice and alignment for the adult population from a Ph.D level career counselor, former university career services center administrator, and senior fellow in our field

-• Former Wall Street experience in sales, trading and recruiting
+Former Wall Street experience in sales, trading, technology and recruiting

-• I am not a therapist.
-Career counseling is not therapy, it is focusing the adult on career alignment and mobility, and removing barriers that prevent them from mobilizing such as stereotypes, lack of career information, and false preconceptions about the job market
+I am not a therapist.
+Career counseling is not therapy – it is focusing the adult on career alignment and mobility, and removing barriers that prevent them from mobilizing.
+I do hold all of the credentials for being a therapist, and I completed double the training.
+I also passed the counseling exams but choose not to perform therapy or hold a license.

 Yes, I do a lot of corporate work.
 Employee onboarding and engagement, individual performance coaching, outplacement and custom training.
 Please contact me with your problems so I can help fix them and get your employees in alignment with their work and your expectations of them.